symfony/symfony-docs/reference/dic_tags.rst

 .. note::

-    You can also specify a priority as a positive or negative integer, which allows you to make sure your listener will always be called before or after another one.
+    You can also specify a priority tag as a positive or negative integer, which allows you to make sure your listener will always be called before or after another one.

 Enabling Custom Template Engines
 --------------------------------